 In the case of property insurance rates under this Article, consideration may be given to the experience of property insurance business during the most recent five-year period for which that experience is available.
 In the case of property insurance rates under this Article, consideration shall be given to the insurance public protection classifications of fire districts established by the Commissioner.
 The Commissioner shall establish and modify from time to time insurance public protection districts for all rural areas of the State and for cities with populations of 100,000 or fewer, according to the most recent annual population estimates certified by the State Budget Officer.
 In establishing and modifying these districts, the Commissioner shall use standards at least equivalent to those used by the Insurance Services Office, Inc., or any successor organization.
 The standards developed by the Commissioner are subject to Article 2A of Chapter 150B of the General Statutes.
 The insurance public protection classifications established by the Commissioner issued pursuant to the provisions of this Article shall be subject to appeal as provided in G.S.
 58-2-75, et seq.
 The exceptions stated in G.S.
 58-2-75(a) do not apply.
-If the Rate Bureau presents any modeled hurricane losses based upon a commercial hurricane simulation computer model with a property insurance rate filing, the Bureau shall present data from more than one such model.
-Models shall consider North Carolina Building codes for residential construction and any changes thereto based on the dates of such changes.
-The Commissioner shall consider modeled hurricane losses presented by the Rate Bureau."
+If the Rate Bureau presents any modeled losses with a property insurance rate filing, the Bureau shall present data from more than one catastrophe model, and the models shall be based on maximum load designs, such as maximum wind or rain loads, contained within the State Building Codes promulgated by the State Building Code Council.

-PART V. STUDIES
+PART VI.
+STUDIES

-SECTION 5.1.(a) Property Insurance Rate-making Study. - There is created the Joint Legislative Study Committee on Property Insurance Rate Making.
+SECTION 6.1.(a) LSC Study of Property Insurance Rate Making. - There is created the Joint Legislative Study Committee on Property Insurance Rate Making.
 The Committee shall consist of 10 members to be appointed as follows: